JoryAnderson/JoryAnderson/README.md

 Feel free to poke around my pinned repositories!

-- 🔭 I’m currently working on condensed summer courses, and myself during the pandemic.
-I will be returning to my scheduled program shortly!
+- 🔭 I’m  working on my final semester at university.
+I'm looking forward to diving into the industry soon!

-- 🌱 I’m currently learning about machine learning and data mining.
+- 🌱 I’m currently learning about applying empirical research methods to software engineering.

 - 👯 I’m looking to collaborate on anything!
 I am always willing to learn new skills and technologies.